dev-OmarKaialy/movizone/README.md

 # MoviZone

 Welcome to **MoviZone**,training project.
-This course is designed to help you learn and master Flutter by building a comprehensive movie streaming application.
+This course is designed to help you learn and master Flutter by building a comprehensive movie application.
 Throughout this project, you will gain hands-on experience with Flutter development, state management, API integration, and UI design.

 ## Table of Contents